nrfconnect/sdk-nrf/doc/nrf/external_comp/nrf_cloud.rst

 The modem can be incrementally updated with a modem delta image.
 If the device has sufficiently large external flash storage, the modem can be entirely updated with a full modem image.

-nRF Cloud also helps your devices determine their location using assisted GPS (A-GPS) and predicted GPS (P-GPS).
+nRF Cloud also helps your devices determine their location using assisted GNSS (A-GNSS) and predicted GPS (P-GPS).
 It can determine device location from cellular and Wi-Fi network information sent by the device.

 Additionally, nRF Cloud allows devices to report data to the cloud for collection and analysis later.